vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

-### Additional Tips
+### More Tips

-You can also use `git config` with includeIf to set `git config` for work and personal separately, thats mostly a preference; I will leave that for now
+You can also use `git config` with includeIf to set `git config` for work and personal account, thats a preference; I will leave that for now

 ```shell
 [includeIf "gitdir:~/work/"]